 The PhD specialization in Accounting focuses on issues related to the use of accounting information by various users (i.e., investors, financial analysts), the effect of regulations and of changes in accounting practices and theory.
-These include financial reporting and disclosure, management accounting and control systems, and historical analysis.
-The program emphasizes a firm theoretical base of economics designed to complement the student's practical training.
+These include financial reporting and disclosure, management accounting and control systems, and auditing.

 PhD Program in Management Strategy and Organization Area